kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ### Goals

-* Establish a pattern which will be used for any xPolicy resources included in the Gateway API spec.
+* Establish a pattern which will be used for any Policy resources included in the Gateway API spec.
-* Establish a pattern that must be adopted for any implementation-specific xPolicy resources used with Gateway API resources.
+* Establish a pattern that must be adopted for any implementation-specific Policy resources used with Gateway API resources.
 * Discuss the problems with communicating status for metaresource and policy objects, and suggest mechanisms that APIs can use to mitigate some of them.
 * Provide a way to distinguish between required and default values for all policy API implementations.
 * Enable Policy Attachment at all relevant scopes in Gateway API, including Gateways, Routes, Backends, along with how values should flow across a hierarchy if necessary.